jwohland/Climate2Energy/README.md

 This file contains the location and the installed capacity (nominal power of the turbine) of hydropower plants (run-of-river, reservoir, pumped-hydro) in Europe.

 ### Download run-of-river generation from ENTSO-e Transparency platform
-On ENTSO-e Transparency platform (https://transparency.entsoe.eu/), download run-of-river generation per each year per each country:
+On ENTSO-e Transparency platform (https://transparency.entsoe.eu/), download reservoir filling levels per each year per each country:
 - Go to Generation>Actual generation per production type
 - Select "Country" and in "Area" select the desired country.
 - In "Production Type" select only "Hydro Run-of-river and poundage".